tdantas/sidekiq-monitor-tenant-extension/README.md

 We have many services and almost all of them are using sidekiq for background jobs.
 How to monitor every sidekiq instance in one place ?

-This extension will enable you to configure all sidekiq datasource (redis) and with just one sidekiq web monitor.
+This extension will enable you to monitor all sidekiq datasource (redis) in just one place.

-##### app/config

-config.yml will contains all sidekiq datasource instances
+## Installation

+This project is a rack application that is ready to be deployed.

+  git clone git@github.com:tdantas/sidekiq-monitor-tenant-extension.git
+  cd sidekiq-monitor-tenant-extension
+  bundle install

+  bundle exec rackup
+    or
+  passenger start -p 3000 --min-instances 4

+### Configurations

+  All configurations is placed in app/config/config.yml

 ````

+# local means your local database to persist your authorized users
+local:
+  url: redis://127.0.0.1:6379/0

+# session secret that you must replace
+secret: 'super awesome secret key must be placed here, do not forget'

+# all sidekiqs that your system have
 sidekiqs:
   -
     name: prolinked-prd